ArtSabintsev/Asynchronous-Freeloader/README.md

 More information about native disk caching can be found [on the following post over at Peter Steinberger's Blog](http://petersteinberger.com/blog/2012/nsurlcache-uses-a-disk-cache-as-of-ios5/).

-The codebase will remain online and available for the timebeing.
+The codebase will remain online and available for now.
 The old readme can be found in the **README_OLD.md** file.